-The Chow Chow looks like a big old cuddly bear.
-In this Dog Breed Corner, we’re going to explore the history, personality, and grooming needs of this fluffy pooch.
+The Chow Chow may look like a big cuddly bear, but they have a fearsome history.
+In this Dog Breed Corner, we’re going to explore the personality, health, and grooming needs of this fluffy pooch.
+Are you looking for a Chow expert to care for your furry friend?
+Mad Paws has Pet Sitters in Sydney, Perth, Darwin, and everywhere in between!

 Quick Facts ✔